 Visas and Foreign Workers

-A request for a visa can be submitted by any company registered in Israel or by a company outside of Israel that grants power of attorney to a representative in Israel.
-An employer of a foreign worker is obligated to enter into a written employment agreement with the worker that details the conditions of employment in a language the worker can understand, with a copy given to the worker.
+A request for a visa can be lodged by any company registered in Israel or by a company outside of Israel that grants power of attorney to a representative in Israel.
+An employer of a foreign worker is required to enter into a written employment agreement with the worker that details the conditions of employment in a language the worker can understand.
+A copy must be given to the worker.

-Failure to sign an employment contract with a foreign worker is a criminal offence.
+Failure to sign an employment contract with a foreign worker is a criminal offense in Israel.

-Foreign workers are entitled to the same work conditions that Israeli employees are legally entitled to.
-The salary of a foreign worker has to be at least minimum wage and he/she must be paid transportation costs and convalescence pay.
+Foreign workers are entitled to the same work conditions as Israeli employees.
+The salary of a foreign worker must be at least minimum wage and he or she must be paid transportation costs and convalescence pay.

-The Population and Immigration Authority (PIBA) grants the work visas (B/1 work permit).
-A foreign worker would be able to receive permission to work in Israel in one of the following sectors: caregiving, agriculture, construction, or other experts.
+The Population and Immigration Authority (PIBA) administers work visas (B/1 work permit).
+A foreign worker is able to receive permission to work in Israel in one of the following sectors: caregiving, agriculture, construction or other experts.